-Certain clauses are required or recommended for certain types of contracts require that specific clauses be included in the contract.
+Certain clauses are required or recommended for certain types of contracts.
 Appendix C to this chapter addresses these contracts, listed below:

 - 1. Consulting Services Contracts;

 - 2. Credit Card Issuer Contracts;

 - 3. Equipment Purchase Contracts;

 - 4. Federally Funded Contracts;

 - 5. IGCs (MOUs) with Counties for County Services;

 - 6. IGCs with California Governmental Entities;

 - 7. IGCs with Local Governmental Entities;

 - 8. Information Technology Contracts;

 - 9. Janitorial/Building Maintenance Contracts;

 - 10. Legal Services Contracts;

-- 11. Parts Cleaning Contracts;
+11. Parts Cleaning Contracts;

-- 12. Printing Contracts; and
+12.11.
+Printing Contracts; and

-- 13. Equipment Rental Contracts.; and Subvention and Local Assistance Contracts.
+13.12.
+Equipment Rental Contracts.

 In some instances a single contract may fit into more than one of these types of contracts.
-For example, an IGC-MOU between a court and a county fits types 5, 6, and 7 (and possibly others, depending on the content of the contract).
+For example, an MOU between a court and a county fits types 5, 6, and 7 (and possibly others, depending on the content of the contract).
 A JBE should ensure that it has consulted all relevant information in appendix C before finalizing a contract.

-8.4-APPROVAL OF CONTRACTS
+8.4 APPROVAL OF CONTRACTS